spacemeshos/product/dashboard.md

 Main display: Total number of on-mesh accounts with a non-zero coin balance as of the current epoch.
 Graph: change over time, x-axis: epoch. y-axis: total number of accounts.

-### Mining Rewards
+### Smeshing Rewards
 Main display: Total amount of Smesh minted as mining rewards as of the last known reward distribution event.
-Graph: change over time, x-axis: epoch. y-axis: total mining rewards until and including that epoch.
+Graph: change over time, x-axis: epoch. y-axis: total smeshing rewards until and including that epoch.

 ### Circulation
 Main display: Total number of Smesh coins in circulation.
 This is the total balances of all on-mesh accounts.